Marc Wilson, PRESIDENT

 Eric Pawson, Editor, Limelight Newsletter

-Eric Pawson is Professor of Geography at the University of Canterbury.
+Eric Pawson is Emeritus Professor of Geography at the University of Canterbury.
 He is particularly interested in active pedagogies, including problem-based and community-based learning.
-He leads courses using these approaches to contribute to post-earthquake recovery in Christchurch.
-He has published a number of books, including the recently co-edited Making A New Land, Environmental Histories of New Zealand (2013).
+He has led courses using these approaches to contribute to post-earthquake recovery in Christchurch.
+He has published a number of books, including Making A New Land, Environmental Histories of New Zealand (2013) and New Biological Economies (2018).
 He is a registered auditor with the Academic Quality Agency for New Zealand Universities.

-Eric was the Present of the Ako Aotearoa Academy for 18 months with his tenure ending in April 2016.
+Eric was the President of the Ako Aotearoa Academy in 2015/16.

 Academy Liaison - Amy Fitzgerald